SYNAPSE ARTS

 INFO SESSIONS

-A free application workshop will take place in person at Loyola Park on Saturday, October 26th 2-3:30pm CDT, as part of Synapse Arts' annual Free Dance Day event.
-Former New Works artist and review panelist Chris Knowlton will lead the workshop, along with former New Works artist and panelist Jamila Kekulah.
-Bring your questions!
+A free application workshop took place in person at Loyola Park on Saturday, October 26th 2-3:30pm CDT, as part of Synapse Arts' annual Free Dance Day event.
+Former New Works artist and review panelist Chris Knowlton led the workshop, along with former New Works artist and panelist Jamila Kekulah.
+Notes from that session are available below!

 A recorded information session from a panel of former New Works artists, including Maria Blanco (of LOUD BODIES), Chris Knowlton, Amanda Ramirez, Megan Rhyme, and Nora Sharp is viewable here.
 Please email info@synapsearts.com to request a transcript of the closed captioning.